 - Removing any vehicle, caravan, tent or other structure within 12 hours - Disposing of items as directed - Permitting a council, police or fire officer to extinguish a fire - Providing name, address and date of birth when required to do so by a council or police officer - 3.5 Breaching a PSPO is a criminal offence.
 A fixed penalty notice (£75) can be issued or a summons can be served.
-5 fixed penalty notices have been issued in Brighton and Hove to date.
-Three in 2018, to one ethnic traveller and two to van dwellers.
-Two further fixed penalty notices were issued to van dwellers in 2019.
-Many verbal warnings have been given and warning letters have been issued.
-307 in 2017, 237 in 2018 and 148 in 2019, since the introduction of the orders in April 2017.
-These have largely led to compliance with the order.
-No offenders have been summoned to court. - 3.6 People staying in these locations at the time the order was implemented include Gypsies and Travellers who tend to use large caravans and towing vehicles, new travellers who use a variety of older large vehicles including caravans, people who sleep in tents rather than rough sleep in the open and in some instances people camping whist visiting Brighton.
+No fixed penalty notices have needed to be issued in Brighton & Hove to date.
+Many verbal warnings have been given and 123 warning letters were issued between April and September 2017.
+These have largely led to compliance with the order. - 3.6 People staying in these locations at the time the order was implemented include Gypsies and Travellers who tend to use large caravans and towing vehicles, new travellers who use a variety of older large vehicles including caravans, people who sleep in tents rather than rough sleep in the open and in some instances people camping whist visiting Brighton.
 In relation to the tent encampments, these include a broad range of people often with vulnerabilities. - 3.7 The implementation of the order was delayed until April 2017 when the council had opened a transit site for Gypsies and Travellers to enable officers to encourage Gypsies and Travellers to move to that site from locations where they had set up in the city.

 - 3.8 During 2017 the city saw an increasing number of people occupying tents rather than sleeping rough.
-In the majority of instances joint working between commissioned rough sleeping services, the council and the police enabled these people to receive support and/or to move on from areas where ASB was being reported and, where possible in to accommodation or to be reconnected with support in areas outside of the city in instances where they have no local connection.
-Good joint working has been key to this work. - 3.9 There were concerns that there would be displacement created by the PSPO.
-The table below shows unauthorised encampments that were recorded by the council outside of the PSPO areas between April and September in 2016 and for each year since the order has been in place.
-These encampments were managed using existing alternative powers available to the council and police.
+In the majority of instances joint working between commissioned rough sleeping services, the council and the police have enabled these people to receive support and/or to move on from areas where ASB was being reported and, where possible in to accommodation or to be reconnected with support in areas outside of the city in instances where they have no local connection.
+The Tent Protocol (which can be found at Appendix 2) and good joint working has been key to this work. - 3.9 There were concerns that there would be displacement created by the PSPO.
+The table below shows unauthorised encampments that were recorded by the council outside of the PSPO areas between April and September in 2016 and the same period in 2017 when the order was in place.
+These encampments were managed using existing powers available to the council and police.

-Non PSPO encampments
+Non PSPO encampments April to September inclusive